Hellevoetsluis Dry Dock: Hellevoetsluis and the need for a dry dock

 For a long time, Hellevoetsluis was a naval base for the Admiralty of Rotterdam.
 When the admiralties were disbanded in 1795, Hellevoetsluis became a base of the Dutch Navy.
-By that time the fortified town was essentially a large wet dock, a harbor were the tide was kept out by a lock door.
+By that time the fortified town was essentially a large wet dock, a harbor where the tide was kept out by a lock door.
 This was very beneficial for the preservation of ships.
 However, from about 1700, ships had become significantly larger.
-In the late eighteenth century the Dutch had also been unable to ascertain a steady supply of good Scandinavean oak for ships.
+In the late eighteenth century the Dutch had also been unable to ascertain a steady supply of good Scandinavian oak for ships.
 Both circumstances made that by 1795, the traditional method of maintaining warships by careening them, was no longer effective.
 What was needed was a dry dock, where warships could be cleaned regularly and easily without damaging them.
 At the time, the Dutch had Vlissingen Navy Drydock, but since 1746 this had been out of order due to technical problems.